spryker/spryker-docs/docs/marketplace/dev/architecture-overview/marketplace-application-composition.md

 Yves is a customer-facing HTML-based storefront application where customers browse the catalog and place orders.

 ### Backend Gateway
 Backend Gateway is a Storefront-oriented application.
-This is where a storefront (Yves/Glue) changes the state of the system (stock reservations, order placement, payments, etc.).
+This is where a storefront (Yves/Glue) changes the state of the system (stock reservations, order placement, payments).

 ### Merchant Portal
 Merchant Portal is a merchant-focused application.
 Merchants use the Merchant Portal to manage their catalog and fulfill customer orders.
 Check out [Merchant Portal's architecture](/docs/marketplace/dev/architecture-overview/marketplace-merchant-portal-architecture-overview.html) for more details.